fuxoft/fxmasm/MUSIC_FORMAT.md

 ## VIB data format

 The VIB directive specifies the vibrato, i.e. how the note frequency changes after each interrupt.
-The first interrupt of the note is always played at the original "pure" frequency of this semitone.
+The first interrupt of the note is always played at the original "pure" frequency of its semitone.
 The VIB data is a sequence of signed bytes that are added to the note frequency after each interrupt.
 Example:

 `vibrato3: 1 -1 0 -2 2 JUMP vibrato3`